Easy Potty Training GET YOUR COPY NOW - Click here

 Also, show her the connection between pooping and the toilet.
 You might try showing her how to flush by using stool from a dirty diaper.
 Reading books about potty training to your child is another great way to get her used to the idea – and encourage a great habit!

-Of course, for some parents its more a question of their own personal readiness rather than that of their child.
-This not only includes being sure you have sufficient time and energy to dedicate to the task, but furthermore that you’re ready to accept this turning point in your baby’s development.
+Of course, for some parents it is more a question of their own personal readiness rather than that of their child.
+This not only includes being sure you have sufficient time and energy to dedicate to the task, but furthermore that you are ready to accept this turning point in the development of your baby.

 How Long Will it Take?

 This is the million-dollar question.
-For parents who’ve potty trained before, you’ll probably remember hearing quite a range of "normal" start and end dates.
-Some experts recommend parents be prepared to dedicate at least 3 months to the potty training process.
+For parents who have potty trained before, you will probably remember hearing quite a range of "normal" start and end dates.
+Some experts recommend parents be prepared to dedicate at least 3 months to the toilet training process.
 For parents who are also full-time workers (which includes most of us), 3 months will likely sound like a daunting timeline.
-If so, then you’ll be relieved to hear many parents are able to get their children fully toilet trained in less than a week.
+If so, then you will be relieved to hear many parents are able to get their children fully toilet trained in less than a week.

 The trick, of course, is employing the right techniques and doing so consistently.
-And with all the resources available to you right here, there’s simply no reason not to have your child potty trained in only 3 days!
+And with all the resources available to you right here, there is simply no reason not to have your child potty trained in only 3 days!

 GET YOUR COPY NOW!